Scholarships and Financial Aid

-Eastern provides scholarship opportunities for students based on financial need, academic excellence, specific degree programs, or participation in athletics or judging teams.
+Eastern provides scholarship opportunities to students based on their financial need, academic excellence, specific degree programs, or participation in athletics or judging teams.
 Learn more about Eastern's Institutional Scholarship and Foundation Scholarship opportunities and how to apply.

 Tuition and Fees

-Tuition and fees are significantly less at Eastern than most other four-year colleges and universities.
+Tuition and fees are significantly more economical at Eastern than most four-year colleges and universities.
 Learn how you can get the most value for your money at Eastern.

 Rights and Responsibilities of Students Receiving Financial Assistance